 A MARRIAGE OF MYSTERY AND GLAMOUR With an appearance as magical as it is distinctive, the Portuguese Tourbillon Mystère Rétrograde is guaranteed to attract inquisitive glances.
-Watch lovers will be particularly fascinated by the unusual arrangement of the flying tourbillon, consisting of 81 parts, against a deep black background, creating the illusion that the filigree cage containing the balance is rotating in mid-air.
+Watch lovers will be particularly fascinated by the unusual arrangement of the flying tourbillon, consisting of 82 parts, against a deep black background, creating the illusion that the filigree cage containing the balance is rotating in midair.
 Set in a mirror-finished ring, it resembles an animated "12" and forms the optical centrepiece of the entire dial.
 The retrograde date display is not only an original complication but also makes a good deal of sense, because a conventional date disc would conceal the tourbillon.
 After the 31st of the month, it automatically jumps back to the 1st; in shorter months, the hand can be rapidly advanced until it reverts to the 1st.
-On the right-hand side of the dial, the 7-day power reserve display indicates how much energy remains in the IWC-manufactured 51900 calibre.
-As befitting a timepiece of this quality, the Portuguese Tourbillon Mystère Rétrograde premieres in a glamorous red gold case with a silver-coloured dial and in platinum with a dial in ruthenium black.
-Top: At the end of the month, the hand in the retrograde date display automatically jumps back to its starting position PORTUGUESE TOURBILLON MYSTÈRE RÉTROGRADE REFERENCE 5044
+On the right-hand side of the dial, the seven-day power reserve display indicates how much energy remains in the IWC-manufactured 51900 calibre.
+As befitting a timepiece of this quality, the Portuguese Tourbillon Mystère Rétrograde comes in a glamorous red gold case with a silver-plated dial and in platinum with a dial in ruthenium black.
+PORTUGUESE TOURBILLON MYSTÈRE RÉTROGRADE Reference 5044

-A MOVING PERFORMANCE AT "9 O'CLOCK" In the new Portuguese Tourbillon Hand-Wound, the "whirlwind" - as the word translates - revolves on its axis at "9 o'clock" on the dial; or, in nautical terms, at 270 degrees west.
+A MOVING PERFORMANCE AT "9 O'CLOCK" In the Portuguese Tourbillon Hand-Wound, the "whirlwind" - as the word translates - revolves on its axis at "9 o'clock" on the dial; or, in nautical terms, at 270 degrees west.
 The sight of the mechanical, cantilever-mounted minute tourbillon revolving around its own axis invariably attracts rapt attention from watch lovers.
 Gracing the dial on the opposite side, at "3 o'clock", is the flowing signature of company founder F. A. Jones.
-Watch cognoscenti will be unable to resist the temptation to cast a glance through the transparent sapphire-glass back, where they will see the IWC-manufactured 98900-calibre movement with its intricately decorated, nickel-plated three-quarter bridge made of nickel silver.
+Watch cognoscenti will be unable to resist the temptation to cast a glance through the transparent sapphire-glass back, where they will see the IWC-manufactured 98900-calibre movement with its intricately decorated, nickelplated three-quarter bridge made of nickel silver.
 It belongs in the long tradition of the 98 calibre, which was first designed for hunter pocket watches in the 1930s and has since been continuously improved.
 For this model, IWC's engineers increased the balance frequency to 28,800 beats per hour, which guarantees excellent precision.
 As you would expect of such a desirable timepiece, this gem in 18-carat red gold is strictly limited to 500 watches.
-Top: The tourbillon cage rotates on its own axis once a minute; the flowing signature is a reference to company founder F. A. Jones PORTUGUESE TOURBILLON HAND-WOUND REFERENCE 5447
+PORTUGUESE TOURBILLON HAND-WOUND Reference 5447